foldda/charian/README.md

 # Freightman

-Freightman is a lightweight data-transport system for cross-application data communication.
+Freightman is an object-serialization framework that converts an object of a program to a string, so that the object can be saved to a file, be stored in a database, or be transferred to another program over the network.

-Thanks to its unconventional data-serialization method, Freightman allows effortless transfer of structured data (e.g. objects of nested classes) cross-language and cross-platform, and is much simpler to implement compared to solutions using other data-serialization methods.
+By using to a new, schemaless encoding called RDA, Freightman's unconventional serialization method allows effortless transfer of structured data (such as an object with nested classes) cross-language and cross-platform, and is much simpler to implement compared to the other object-serialization methods.

 ## The Freightman concept: a "Post Office" style data-exchange